Nissan slams Renault abstention on governance efforts vote

 Saikawa said the proposed changes have already been discussed by Nissan’s board, including members nominated by Renault.

-He said: “Nissan finds Renault’s new stance on this matter most regrettable, as such a stance runs counter to the company’s efforts to improve its corporate governance.”
+“Nissan finds Renault’s new stance on this matter most regrettable, as such a stance runs counter to the company’s efforts to improve its corporate governance,” he said.

 The proposal calls for three committees to add outside directors and oversee compensation and audit.